Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

   - life psychology
 ---

+A blog talks about difference between research and engineering, and my takeaway from it.

 Recently, I read an [article](https://www.linkedin.com/feed/update/urn:li:activity:7403821473678831616/) from  Lecun about difference between research and engineering.
 There was one takeaway I hope I could remember for my whole life: **stay humble, stay curious, and stay positive.**

 As a young person transitioning from a heavy-industry environment at Uwaterloo to someone pursuing AI theory at least now.
 I have some thinking about difference between research and engineering.